MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-migrate-app.md

 3. After the profile deploys, wait for devices to check in or force devices to sync to get the new policies.

 4. Verify that users can connect to Tunnel manually in the Defender for Endpoint app.
-If your VPN Profile includes on-demand rules, users must open the Defender for Endpoint app one time before the new on-demand rules can apply.
+If your VPN profile includes on-demand rules, users must open the Defender for Endpoint app one time before the new on-demand rules can apply.

 5. If you’re using per-app VPN:
    1. Wait at least 10 minutes after creating the new VPN profile.
-After 10 minutes you can then change the app deployment assignments from the *Microsoft Tunnel (standalone client) (preview)* VPN profile to the new VPN Profile for *Microsoft Tunnel (preview)*.
+After 10 minutes you can then change the app deployment assignments from the *Microsoft Tunnel (standalone client) (preview)* VPN profile to the new VPN profile for *Microsoft Tunnel (preview)*.

    2. After the new VPN profile deploys to a device, that device must restart before the new VPN profile is used.
 To restart a device, see [remotely restart devices with Intune](/intune/remote-actions/device-restart.md).